New oxygen strategy could save young hearts after surgery

 Summary

-This study tests a new way to manage blood flow and oxygen use in children right after heart surgery.
-The goal is to prevent serious problems like low blood pressure or cardiac arrest in the critical first 8 hours.
+This study tests a new way to manage blood flow and oxygen in children right after heart surgery.
+The goal is to help their bodies use oxygen better during the critical first 8 hours, which may prevent dangerous drops in blood pressure or heart function.
 About 300 children weighing over 2.5 kg who are having certain heart surgeries will take part.

 Get updates